 The Sandwich Generation

-The term “sandwich generation” refers to adults who are simultaneously responsible for raising their own children and caring for their aging parents.
+The term “sandwich generation” refers to adult children who are simultaneously responsible for raising their own children and caring for their aging parents.
 This unique situation creates a complex set of challenges that require thoughtful navigation.
 The dual pressures can lead to burnout, affect mental health, and impact professional performance.

 The Emotional Toll

-Caring for an elderly parent often involves dealing with complex emotions, including guilt, anxiety, and grief.
+Caring for a senior parent often involves dealing with complex emotions, including guilt, anxiety, and grief.
 Balancing these emotions while trying to maintain professional responsibilities can be overwhelming.
 Acknowledging these feelings and seeking appropriate support to manage them effectively is crucial.

 Practical Strategies for Caregiving Career Balance